 Fasting can help you lose weight by reducing the total number of calories you can consume across a day or week.
 It’s a tactic.
 Some people also claim it helps them to retain muscle whilst dieting, which is often lost.
 However, this hasn’t yet been scientifically proven.

-By fasting, you might find it easier to reduce the total number of calories you consume in a more sustainable way than other diets.
+You might find it easier to reduce the total number of calories you consume in a more sustainable way than other diets by fasting.

 For example, the morning fast can remove the habitual eating you might do earlier in the day when you’re not really that hungry, shortening the amount of time you actually eat for and resulting in fewer calories being consumed in total.